Onestop-advanceAI/AML/README.md

 2. *Approach 2* Retrieve transaction detail information via our Open API [getTransactionDetail](https://github.com/Onestop-advanceAI/APIRepostiroy/blob/master/open_apis/workflow_query_result.md) with `transactionId` and *ADVAI_KEY*.

-3. *Approach 3* Setup transaction callback method with us, and OSP will notify you when transaction is made.
+3. *Approach 3* Setup a transaction callback method, and OSP will notify you when transaction ends.
 This feature is not public currently, and you need to contact our engineers to set it up.